Skip to content

 Section titled “Importance of posterior corneal astigmatism (PCA)”

-Calculation methods that incorporate PCA and effective lens position (ELP) may reduce postoperative residual astigmatism compared to those that do not 8).
-The ESCRS guidelines recommend that toric IOL calculators using measured PCA are potentially superior to predicted PCA in eyes with high PCA 5).
-The Barrett formula, Goggin Nomogram, and Baylor Nomogram incorporate this correction 1).
+Calculation methods incorporating PCA and ELP may reduce postoperative residual astigmatism compared to those that do not consider them8).
+In eyes with high PCA, toric IOL calculators using measured PCA are potentially superior to those using predicted PCA5).
+The Barrett formula, Goggin Nomogram, and Baylor Nomogram incorporate this correction1).

-1. Corneal topography/tomography: Determine the type, axis, and magnitude of astigmatism and rule out irregular astigmatism.
-ESCRS guidelines recommend it as mandatory for toric IOL planning (GRADE+) 5)
+1. Corneal topography/tomography: Determines the type, axis, and magnitude of astigmatism and excludes irregular astigmatism.
+This is an essential examination when planning toric IOLs5)

 2. Measurement or estimation of posterior corneal astigmatism: Scheimpflug devices (e.g., Pentacam) and anterior segment OCT are useful

-3. Manual refraction: Check for discrepancies between refractive astigmatism and corneal astigmatism
+3. Manual refraction: Confirms no discrepancy between refractive astigmatism and corneal astigmatism

-4. Optical biometry: Measure axial length, anterior chamber depth, and effective lens position (ELP)
+4. Optical biometry: Measures axial length, anterior chamber depth, and effective lens position (ELP)

-Perform multiple measurements and adopt stable values with little variation.
-Preoperative subjective refractive astigmatism is irrelevant for IOL planning (because lens-induced astigmatism disappears after surgery) 6).
+Multiple measurements are taken, and stable values with little variation are adopted.
+Preoperative subjective refractive astigmatism is irrelevant for IOL planning (because lenticular astigmatism disappears with surgery)6).

 Use the online toric calculator provided by each manufacturer.
 Input items include corneal astigmatism (cylinder power and axis), surgically induced astigmatism (SIA), axial length, anterior chamber depth, and desired incision location.